prebid/prebid.github.io/dev-docs/bidders/ix-server.md

 <a id="call-index"></a>

-## Setup instructions to call Index through Prebid Server
+## Publisher instructions to call Index through Prebid Server

 If you are using an existing Prebid Server instance that is already configured to call Index, depending on whether you want to call Index from the browser, mobile app, CTV, or long-form video, follow any of the below sections to complete the Index-specific configuration.